lightstep/terraform-opentelemetry-dashboards/collector-dashboards/otel-collector-dashboard/README.md

 **:warning:** You are viewing a **beta version** of the official module to create and manage OpenTelemetry Integration Dashboards inside Lightstep.

-This module provisions a Lightstep dashboard for monitoring a OpenTelemetry Collector.
+This module provisions a Lightstep dashboard for monitoring an OpenTelemetry Collector deployed on Kubernetes.

 The dashboard can be used to detect data loss, CPU/Memory saturation and details about data ingestion.
 A HATS (Hourly Active Time Series) graph is also included to monitor the effect of the ingested metrics.